mendix/docs/content/refguide/sap/sap-destination-services.md

 ![Get Destination properties dialog](attachments/sap-destination-services/get-destination-properties.png)

 **Destination** is a string containing the name of the destination.
-This matches the name of the destination as set up in the SAP Cloud Platform Cockpit.
+This matches the name of the destination as set up in the SAP Cloud Platform cockpit.

 **Variable** is the name of the object of type *SAPODataConnector.Destination* where the details of the destination will be stored.